brigadecore/brigade/docs/content/topics/project-developers/brig.md

   - /topics/brig.md
   - /topics/project-developers/brig.md
 ---

-## The command line interface for interacting with Brigade

 The `brig` CLI provides access to the full repertoire of supported user interactions in Brigade, whether it's logging into Brigade with `brig login`,